 Method: Fill bottles with required number of ounces of formula.
 Screw cap down firmly, then loosen by giving one-half turn back.
 Place upright in canning basket (if bottles tend to tip, place a flat metal cover into the canning basket) with 2 quarts water in Cooker.
 Close cover securely.
-Place pressure control weight on vent pipe.
+Allow petcock to remain open until steam flows freely, then close petcock.
 Cook 10 minutes at 5 lbs. pressure.

-Reduce pressure normally 5 minutes; then cool Cooker at once.
+Reduce pressure normally 5 minutes; then complete cooling process by opening petcock very gradually until pressure is completely reduced.
 Remove bottles and run tepid water over them, gradually allowing water to become cooler until all bottles are cooled.
 Tighten caps snugly on each bottle and store in refrigerator.